 á Three or four ceramic or plastic lamp sockets designed for 250-watt bulbs.
 Sockets are available that wire from the front or from the back.
 Another type of socket unscrews so that one places half the socket behind a thin piece of wood or metal.

-á A piece of hardware cloth or welded wire about 15" by 31".
+á A piece of hardware cloth or welded wire mesh about 15" by 31".
 This will be bent around the lamps as a guard to prevent anything from touching them.
+The openings of the hardware cloth or wire mesh should be ¼ to ½ inch.

 á Four wood screws and four 3/16" x 1" fender washers.
 These are to fasten the lamp guard to the board or enclosure.
 You could also use a staple gun to secure the guard to the wood.